 I consider myself most fortunate to have lived in the American Century that gave birth to many great industrialists and artists.

 'Forever Moonlight' Cd started out as my first solo folk album.
 All the rhythm and vocal tracks were recorded live with very few overdubs.
 The team of musicians on the album turned out to be a bunch of powerful wild horses you can hear trying to run away with some of the songs.
 A few of the tracks are a lot more intense then originally planned.
 So, what isn't in this life?

 That folk lullaby bucket kicker album sways and rocks pretty hard with more and less subtle nuances.
 It is eccentric as hell, classical by nature giving an acoustic-punk industrial tinge of wood shavings like a lumberjack in a China shop.

 Meet Astor Piazzola, Nick Drake, Jackson Brown, John Prine, Nick Cave, Johnny Cash all rolled up into one big Moon Ball of Forever.

-My goals are to produce the next two Forever Moonlight albums "Pillows of Fire" and "Medicine Ball" by mid 2017/2018.
-I expect to create a hybrid band of combined Folk Art Rock genres by 2019 if not sooner.
+My goals are to produce two more Forever Moonlight albums "Pillows of Fire" and "Medicine Ball" by mid 2022.
+I expect to reform the DIVINE BONES band for 2020.

 Traditional and Original Folk w/ Flamenco Influence